allanwjm/TwitterSentimentPipeline/README.md

 # Twitter Sentiment Analysis Pipeline
 The *Twitter Sentiment Pipeline* is the **pipeline** version of the [Twitter Analysis Project](https://github.com/allanwjm/TwitterAnalysis).

-This program will fetch data from the **CouchDB** database, process them and store in the local **MySQL** database for generating the sentiment analysis results as `CVS` files throught Restful APIs.
+This program will fetch data from the **CouchDB** database, process them and store in the local **MySQL** database for generating the sentiment analysis results as **CSV** files throught Restful APIs.

 ## Installation
 This program requires **Python 3** and **MySQL**.
 Any other dependencies are listed in `requirements.txt`.